openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Key Material Packets

-The composite ML-DSA + ECC schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA+ECDSA schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].

-The algorithm-specific public key for ML-DSA + ECDSA keys is this series of values:
+The algorithm-specific public key for ML-DSA+ECDSA keys is this series of values:

  - A fixed-length octet string representing the ECDSA public key in SEC1 format, as specified in section {{sec1-format}} and with length specified in {{tab-ecdsa-artifacts}}.

  - A fixed-length octet string containing the ML-DSA public key, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

-The algorithm-specific secret key for ML-DSA + ECDSA keys is this series of values:
+The algorithm-specific secret key for ML-DSA+ECDSA keys is this series of values:

  - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm used as specified in {{tab-ecdsa-artifacts}}.